Gmail is one of the most popular email services, but it’s far from the best fit for everyone.

 - Limited third-party integrations.

-Available for: Web, Mac, Windows, Android, and iOS.
+Available for: Web, macOS, Windows, Android, and iOS.

-Yahoo Mail is a long-standing email service known for its generous free storage and user-friendly interface.
+Since around 1997, Yahoo Mail has been a long-standing email service known for its generous free storage and revamped, customizable interface.

 However, Yahoo Mail’s free version includes ads, and encryption features are limited compared to other services.
-I found the ads very distracting.
+I found the ads very distracting, but Yahoo Mail somewhat made up for it with its cloud storage.

-Also, while it offers solid spam protection and organization features, it lacks the advanced security measures found in more privacy-focused services.
+Additionally, while the spam protection and organization features are solid, advanced security measures found in more privacy-focused services are missing.

 Key features: